-Children will transition from the Toddler room at 7:30am.
+Children will transition from Preschool East to West Classrooms at 8:00 am.
 Staff will assist children in facilitating a smooth and easy transition period for children during and leading up to these times.
 Twice a year based upon development and age for ratio Toddlers will be moved into a Preschool Classroom serving 3-5 years of age children.
 These transitions will be made at the beginning of the Fall Semester and the beginning of the Spring Semester upon a child turning 3 years of age prior to the transition period.
-Every effort is made to keep Toddlers (children aged 2) with their toddler teachers for at least 9 months.
+Every effort is made to keep Toddlers (children age 2) with their toddler teachers for at least 9 months.